ga4gh/TASC/namespace/ga4gh-namespace-identifiers.md

 ## Background

-The following algorithmic processes, described in depth in VRS [Computed Identifiers](https://vrs.ga4gh.org/en/1.0/impl-guide/computed_identifiers.html#computed-identifiers) proposal, are included in this proposal by reference:
+The following algorithmic processes, described in depth in VRS [Computed Identifiers](https://vrs.ga4gh.org/en/1.0/impl-guide/computed_identifiers.html#computed-identifiers), are included in this proposal by reference:

 * **GA4GH Digest Serialization** is the process of converting an object to a canonical binary form based on JSON and inspired by similar (but unratified) JSON standards.
 This serialization for is used only for the purposes of computing a digest.